23 Best Things To Do In Lakeland, FL 2025

 2. Safari Wilderness Ranch

 Enjoy the open vistas on a drive-thru safari tour from your personal vehicle, or join a guided tour in a canopied safari vehicle.
-What even more excitement?
+Want even more excitement?
 Try a guided camelback, ATV, or Kayak tour!

 Note: Camping and Glamping are also available at the ranch!